AbhinavOC24/shodh-a-code/README.md

 ## Usage

 1. Start backend and frontend
-2. Join contest with a username (creates a participant)
+2. Join contest by entering the contestId and a username (creates a participant)
 3. Select a problem and write code in the editor
 4. Submit - backend compiles/runs inside Docker
 5. Verdict appears in output panel
 6. On `ACCEPTED`, `/update-score` updates points
 7. Leaderboard updates automatically

+**Note**: Contest ID is hardcoded as 1 for this assignment

 ---